naser9878/Parking-Ui/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Configuration
-One of the best things about RESTool (and the reason we actually we built it) is that you don't need to develop anything.
+One of the best things about Parking-Ui (and the reason we actually we built it) is that you don't need to develop anything.
 Everything is configurable and may be set simply by editing the `config.json` file under the `/src` folder.

 Here's a detailed list of properties you could add to your configuration file (just in case we added a `config-sample.json` file you could learn from).